-The North York Moors and the coast, situated to the north and east of the walled city of York, encompasses heather moors, green dales and waterfalls, charming villages, stately homes, abbeys and the rugged coastline from north of Whitby to south of Scarborough.
+The North Yorkshire Moors and the coast, situated to the north and east of the walled city of York, encompasses heather moors, green dales and waterfalls, charming villages, stately homes, abbeys and the rugged coastline from north of Whitby to south of Scarborough.

 The four market towns of Helmsley, Kirbymooreside, Malton and Pickering, are all steeped in tradition, each with its own unique character that has changed little for generations.